Investment Office · · 19 min read

 Consider concrete applications:

 Goldman Sachs has noted that institutional clients are seeking "event-contract derivatives" cleared through regulated exchanges to hedge macro risks.
-Hedge funds are using these platforms as a VIX alternative, deploying prediction markets to hedge against specific news risks, such as CPI prints, Federal Reserve rate decisions, and regulatory changes.
+Hedge funds are using these platforms as a VIX alternative, deploying prediction markets to hedge against specific news risks such as CPI prints, Federal Reserve rate decisions, and regulatory changes.

-This enterprise's demand for hedging instruments may ultimately exceed retail speculation in scale and stability.
+Enterprise demand for hedging instruments may ultimately exceed retail speculation in scale and stability.
 A major logistics firm monitoring "Suez Canal Blockage Risk" markets to decide whether to reroute ships represents a shift from prediction markets as entertainment to prediction markets as operational infrastructure.

 Regulatory Landscape